Sphere10/Hydrogen/docs/Blockchain/Dynamic-Merkle-Trees.md

 4. An append-proof of $B$ to $R_2$ resulting in $R'$.
 ![insert-proof step 4](resources/insert-proof-step4.png)

 In practice, an insert proof would be implemented as an ordered sequence of the sub-proofs.
-A verifier would evaluate the proof by evaluating the sub-proofs in order, ensuring each step verifies to the root that was outputed by the preceding step (the first step verifies to to start root).
+A verifier would evaluate the proof by evaluating the sub-proofs in order, ensuring each step verifies to the root that was the output of the preceding step (the first step verifies to to start root).

 ## 3.10 Delete

 A delete-proof is a general proof of deletion from the tree leaf-set.
 Specifically, it proves that a neighbourhood of leaves $D$ after $A$ and before $B$ was removed.

+**Fig 7: Delete Proof**

 ![insert-proof](resources/delete-proof.png)